website Translator

 Validity

-Test validity refers to the degree to which the test actually measures what it claims to measure and the extent to which inferences, conclusions, and decisions made on the basis of test scores are appropriate and meaningful.
-This test provides a means to monitor the effect of training on the athlete's physical development.
+Test validity refers to how the test measures what it claims to measure and the extent to which inferences, conclusions, and decisions made based on test scores are appropriate and meaningful.
+This test provides a means to monitor training on the athlete's physical development.

 Advantages